My experience checking out Cash With Matt isn’t a good one and this review will explain that, as well as why I am going to be calling it a scam.

 4) I absolutely, do not recommend getting involved with any of these programs, because they are tied together and this makes you spend more.

-5) I don’t really like MOBE, but out of all of these programs I’ve listed above, it’s the one that I don’t really call a scam (the rest I do).
+5) I don’t really like MOBE, but out of all of these programs I’ve listed above, it IS the biggest scam and the one that the FTC even took down.

-It absolutely infuriates me to see this money misrepresented.
+It absolutely infuriates me to see this money claim being misrepresented.
 The countdown to profits website makes it sound like you’re making money with each second you listen to their sales video.

 Then when you’re on the checkout cart, they say the program was originally $597, but because you listened to it, it’s discounted to $97.